Governors' role in monitoring the single central record

 - When it's appropriate for a governor to check the SCR

-- What you need to know about the SCR
+- What should be on the SCR

 - Storing the SCR